sqlc-dev/sqlc/docs/guides/plugins.md

 ## Environment variables

 By default, plugins do not inherit access to environment variables.
-Instead, access can be configured on a per-variable basis.
-For example, if your plugin needs the `PATH` environment variable, add the `PATH` to the `env` option in the `plugins` collection.
+Instead, you can configure access on a per-variable basis.
+For example, if your plugin needs the `PATH` environment variable, add `PATH` to the `env` list in the `plugins` collection.

 ```yaml